 Can I use acupuncture for endometriosis and period pain?
 As a matter of fact the answer is yes!
 According to the American Society of Reproductive Medicine, 50% of infertile women have endometriosis.
-Many more are undiagnosed.
-Endometriosis can only be diagnosed via laproscopy at which time your physician gives a “score” of 1-4 based on location, amount and depth of the lesions.
-The standard of care for treatment is surgical excision which may not improve fertility.
-Acupuncture is an invaluable tool for managing the pain, inflammation and accompanying symptoms of endometriosis.
+Many more are certainly undiagnosed.
+Endometriosis can only be diagnosed following laproscopy.
+At this time your physician gives a “score” of 1-4 based on location, amount and depth of the lesions.
+The standard of care for treatment is surgical excision which improves pain.
+However, it may not improve fertility.
+Undoubtedly acupuncture is an invaluable tool for managing the pain, inflammation and accompanying symptoms of endometriosis.

 Another key point to consider is what makes up healthy menstrual cycle?

 - 26-35 days and roughly the same length each month.